aquaclasher/Predictive-Maintenance-of-Industrial-Machinery/README.md

 ## 📝 Problem

-[cite_start]Unplanned machinery failures are a significant cause of costly production downtime and inefficient maintenance cycles in manufacturing[cite: 317, 320]. [cite_start]The challenge is to anticipate these failures and understand their specific root cause in advance[cite: 319].
+Unplanned machinery failures are a significant cause of costly production downtime and inefficient maintenance cycles in manufacturing.
+The challenge is to anticipate these failures and understand their specific root cause in advance.

 ## 💡 Solution